 The Body Shop have always been heavily reliant upon plastic which has been a bit off putting for us, so it was great to find out about their new refill station scheme which they plan to roll out into all of their stores before the end off 2022 – find a local refill station near you.

-To start your Fiils journey you will want to purchase their refillable aluminium bottles and then you can continue to top them up with their refill sachets.
-If you already have suitable products then you can jump straight into buying their refills.
+To start your shampoo refill journey you will want to purchase their refillable aluminium bottles and then you can continue to top them up by visiting the widespread refill stations available in shops across the UK!

 The founder of nope. contacted us at the beginning of 2022 telling us about her shampoo bars.
 As digital nomads we were keen to try a shampoo bar that we could take on our travels with us and that would last a long time.